sarbjeetkumar/project-template/README.md

 This project is about all consituencies of IRELAND and their members in the database .
 How they are stored and retrived from database .

 ## Database

-Explain how you created your database, and how information is represented in it.
-To create this Database all the information is retrieved from the Wikipedia , The nature of datbase is each and every node is created sepretly and each and every single node represent either a county or a members , so there is 40 consituencies is in Ireland so there is all together 40 nodes in the database which represents all the consituencies of ireland.
+To create this Database all the information is retrieved from the Wikipedia , The nature of datbase is each and every node is created sepretly and each and every single node represents either a county or a members , so there is 40 consituencies is in Ireland so there is all together 40 nodes in the database which represents all the consituencies of ireland.

 ##Querie Shows how to create the node in database which represents a consituency Carlow–Kilkenny.